jprante/elasticsearch-jdbc/README.md

 	    }
 	}

-## Time scheduled execution of JDBC river
+## Time scheduled execution

-Setting a cron expression in the paramter `schedule` enables repeated (or time scheduled) runs of JDBC river.
+Setting a cron expression in the paramter `schedule` enables repeated (or time scheduled) runs.

 You can also define a list of cron expressions (in a JSON array) to schedule for many different time schedules.